terintealexandrin18/vansbooking/TESTING.md

 - Logged-in users can easily manage bookings by clicking a button to edit.
 If changes are made to a confirmed order, admin approval is required.

 10 As a Site Admin, I want to view, approve, or delete bookings to effectively manage bookings and prevent double bookings.
 - The admin can view, approve, or delete bookings from the admin panel to effectively manage bookings and prevent double bookings.
-(Double booking are prevented by the pythone code too).
+(Double booking are prevented by the python code too).

 11 As a Site User, I want easy access to the contact page to discuss additional booking details and services.
 - The website provides easy access to the contact page, where users can discuss additional booking details and services.
 The company can be contacted via the online form, phone, email, or in person; all contact information is available on the contact page.